QubesOS/qubes-doc/external/os-guides/windows/windows-tools.md

 Updates
 -------

-When we publish new QWT version (which is announced on `qubes-users` Google Group) it's usually pushed to the `current-testing` or `unstable` repository first.
+When we publish new QWT version, it's usually pushed to the `current-testing` or `unstable` repository first.
 To use versions from current-testing, run this in dom0:

 `qubes-dom0-update --enablerepo=qubes-dom0-current-testing qubes-windows-tools`